DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

 \end{small}

-Where $\theta $ is the parameters of policy network $\pi $, $L(\pi )$ and $L({{\pi }^{BL}})$ are the cost function (i.e., the negative number of executed tasks) of the training model and the baseline model, respectively.
-We use the greedy decoding strategy in the baseline model.
-Its parameters will be replaced by that of the current training model if the current model has significant improvement according to the paired t-test.
-In this way, the loss variance will effectively decrease during the whole training process.

-At the beginning of the models training, we construct the pre-training process for the lower-layer model (lines 1-3), where the model is trained for ${{E}_{p}}$ epochs.
-This process can make the lower-layer model learn an initial route planning policy to support the following training process.
-After the pre-training process, the higher-layer and lower-layer models are trained interactively, with the lower-layer model fixed when training the higher-layer model and vice versa.
-During the interactive training, there are two processes: 1) intensive training process (lines 5-10), in which the higher-layer model is trained for ${{E}_{c}}$ epochs continuously and the lower-layer model is trained for the same number of epochs; 2) alternate training process (line 5 and lines 12-13), in which the higher-layer model and lower-layer model are trained for one epoch iteratively.
-In addition, after generating training datasets for the lower-layer model, we should shuffle them to ensure that the input data of the lower-layer model is independent and identically distributed.
+In our ITS, at the beginning of the models training, we construct the pre-training process for the lower-level model (lines 1-5), which is trained for ${{E}_{p}}$ epochs.
+This process allows the lower-level model to learn an initial route planning policy to support the subsequent training process.
+After the pre-training process, both the upper-level and lower-level models are trained interactively, with the lower-level model fixed when training the upper-level model and vice versa.
+During the interactive training, there are two primary processes, 1) intensive training process (lines 7-17), in which the upper-level model is trained for ${{E}_{c}}$ epochs continuously and the lower-level model is trained for the same number of epochs; 2) alternate training process (lines 7-9 and lines 19-23), in which the upper-level model and the lower-level model are trained for one epoch iteratively.
+In addition, due to the inherent correlation among the multiple instances for the lower-level model, which are generated from the same instance for the upper-level model, we will randomly shuffle the generated instances for the lower-level model to mitigate the correlation.